696-eth/resume/README.md

 *Which NounsDAO-funded project do you find most exciting and why? (~ a paragraph)*

+I went to the first ones and looked through.
+Many great ones.
+I'm going to go with this one -[Marketing Studio for Nouns-funded Projects](https://nouns.wtf/vote/64) for the following reasons:
+* Great, quality marketing is really important
+* More opportunities for Nouns Dao members that are willing to contribute (based on the proposal's description)

 *Explorer Grants is designed to give you two paid months to explore and create in the Nouns ecosystem.
 What would you like to explore and build in your two months? (~ a paragraph)*

 I start off with exploration: being curios, reading a lot, talking to people and asking questions, **challenging beliefs** and getting to hear the perspectives for said beliefs.
 I'm in the space